Mike Sherrod, et al. v. Volkswagen Group of America, Inc., et al.

 • You do not need to hire your own lawyer to participate in the Settlement because Class Counsel will be representing you and the Settlement Class.
 But, if you want your own lawyer, you may hire one at your own cost.

 • Class Counsel have prosecuted this case on a contingency basis.
-They have not received any fees or reimbursement for costs and expenses associated with this case.
-Class Counsel will file an application with the Court requesting an award of reasonable attorney fees and reasonable costs and expenses (“Fees and Expenses”) in an amount not exceeding a combined total sum of $1,950,000.
+Class Counsel filed an application with the Court requesting an award of reasonable attorney fees and reasonable costs and expenses (“Fees and Expenses”) in an amount not exceeding a combined total sum of $1,950,000.

 Any award for Class Counsel Fees and Expenses, and any service awards to Settlement Class Representatives, will be paid separately by Defendant and will not reduce any benefits available to you or the rest of the Settlement Class under the Settlement.
 You won’t have to pay these Fees and Expenses.